 There is an increased risk of contamination from gel warmers and routine use should not be encouraged (25, 29, 30).
-The CWG recommends that gel warming should only be done in situations where the clinical benefits of using warmed gel outweigh the discomfort of applying gel stored at room temperature.
+The CWG recommends that gel warming should only be done in situations where the benefits of using warmed gel (clinical or arising from improved patient engagement) outweigh the discomfort of applying gel stored at room temperature.